 Another dangerous moment is at the lunch table.
 While you might pack a safe lunch for your kid, there is no guarantee that they don’t swap foods to share with friends at the table.
 This is another thing you need to teach your kids not to do.

-In a work environment, you should inform your coworkers of your allergy and ask them to not eat coconut around you or your workspace, especially if your allergy is severe and anaphylactic.
+In a work environment, you should inform your coworkers of your allergy and ask them to not eat tree nuts around you or your workspace, especially if your allergy is severe and anaphylactic.
 Making sure to wipe down surfaces is again important.

 In general, I tend to avoid any and all food products that list my own allergies on these advisory statements.
 You never know if one day cleaning the machines, an allergen was totally washed away or not.
 I err on the side of caution with my health and suggest you do the same.

 want to know the best things to swap for different recipes? make sure you check out my food swap guide!